homeomorfismo/STAT409Project/Reports/FinalPresentation/finalSlides.typ

       })
       #v(1cm)
     ],
-    caption:"Diagram of a transversal section of an (squared) organ pipe.", )
+    caption:"Diagram of a transversal section of an (squared) organ pipe.
+The remaining unlabeled opening corresponds to the jet opening.", )
 ]